giuliachiola/super-blog-content/til/git/delete-git-branch.md

 ---
 title: How to rename git branch
 abstract: Few commands to rename git branch locally and remotely
-quote: Feel the fear and do it anyway.
+quote: Feel the fear and do it anyway
 quoteAuthor: Susan Jeffers

 date: 2020-03-31